HasanMothaffar/Operating-Systems-1-Bash-Scripting/readme.md

 This question is built on top of the previous one.

-3. Monitoring performance
+3. Monitoring a system's performance performance
 4. Setting up a simple FTP server for downloading/uploading
-5. ???
+5. A wrapper around `find` with a caching layer

+## Requirements

+-   4th question requires the `cacheme` script (found in the root of the project) to be included in your $PATH, and `lftp` (sudo apt install lftp`)

 ## Code